-In order to monitor IT compliance, the Bank set up an IT Audit team in the Systems and Control Division with the mandate to examine and evaluate the Bank's IT infrastructure, policies and procedures.
+The Bank has an IT Audit team in the Systems and Control Division with the mandate to examine and evaluate the Bank's IT infrastructure, policies and procedures.
 The audits determine whether IT controls protect corporate assets, ensure data integrity and are aligned with the business overall objectives.
 In fulfilment of this mandate, the IT Audit unit conducts an annual risk assessment exercise on the Bank's information technology infrastructure to identify high risk areas.
 This assessment culminates in an audit plan which is reviewed and approved by the Board Audit committee.
 The team also draws up a checklist which identifies the audit criteria, the Bank's policies and standards in effect, controls in place for information systems/products, statutory requirements and changes to the control environment.

-The audit is performed through spot checks, comprehensive sweep exercises to ensure the following:
+The audit is performed through routine assessments, spot checks and comprehensive sweep exercises to ensure the following: